Menopause made easy: how homeopathy can help

-Current research has demonstrated dangers in using HRT treatments for prolonged periods of time and more and more GP’s are reluctant to prescribe it.
+Current research has demonstrated dangers in using HRT treatments for prolonged periods of time and more and more GPs are reluctant to prescribe them.
 A major US Study of over 16,000 women had to be stopped early because of the health risks involved.
-In 2005, an NHS led “Million Woman Study” confirmed the link between breast cancer and combined HRT.
-Oestrogen only HRT also carries a significant risk of endometrial cancer (Lancet 2005).
-In considering homeopathy you are supporting your body naturally and holistically.
+In 2005, an NHS-led “Million Woman Study” confirmed the link between breast cancer and combined HRT.
+Oestrogen-only HRT also carries a significant risk of endometrial cancer (Lancet 2005).
+In considering homeopathy, you are supporting your body naturally and holistically.

-Homeopathic remedies are all completely tailored to each patient but there are some pro-active steps you can try independently:
+Homeopathic remedies are uniquely tailored to each patient but there are some proactive steps you can try independently

-1.Hormone Help – soya isoflavones can lock into oestrogen hormone receptor sites – although weaker than body oestrogen they are useful balancers when the body goes into ‘overdrive’ with hormone surges.
-Good for hot flashes, heart health and bone structure.
+- Soya isoflavones: these provide hormone balancing.
+Soya isoflavones can lock into oestrogen hormone receptor sites – although weaker than body oestrogen, they are useful balancers when the body goes into ‘overdrive’ with hormone surges.
+Good for hot flashes, heart health and bone structure

 Getting any of these symptoms?
-Here’s some useful tips:
+Some useful tips

-1. Mood Swings – avoid sugar highs and lows – which lead to abnormal levels of cortisol in the body – which can interfere with sex hormones and mood swings.
-Exercise and avoid sugar to maintain hormone levels – if there is any anxiety present, avoid caffeine, alcohol and other stimulants.
-Keeping the liver as clean as possible helps!
+- Mood Swings – avoid sugar highs and lows, which lead to abnormal levels of cortisol in the body.
+This can interfere with sex hormones and create mood swings.
+Exercise and avoid sugar to maintain hormone levels.
+If there is any anxiety present, avoid caffeine, alcohol and other stimulants: keeping the liver as clean as possible helps!
 Remember the liver has to process all that we ingest.
-The Chinese believe anger lives in the liver – a liver cleanse can help irritability and mood swings enormously!
-St Johns Wort was also help is your mood is really low – but can interfere with some contraceptive medications – check with your GP.
+The Chinese believe anger lives in the liver – a liver cleanse can help irritability and mood swings enormously.
+St Johns Wort will also help if your mood is really low – but can interfere with some contraceptive medications – check with your GP.

 The above are just a few suggestions on how you can manage this special time in your life.
 If you would like me to develop a tailor-made remedy entirely for you, taking into account your medical history, current situation and lifestyle factors, call One Allan Park Wellbeing Clinic on 01786 359 188 and we can arrange an appointment.